 - King Mook: There are often more powerful Malboro Kings.

 - Man-Eating Plant: Malboros are plant-based and eager to devour your party members.

 - Mascot Mook: One of the more iconic monsters from the franchise.

-- Meaningful Name: Named after the Marlboro cigarette company.
+- Meaningful Name: Named after the Marlboro cigarette company (also a potential Take That! to Marlboro).
 Their Bad Breath attack references the fact that said cigarettes cause, well, bad breath.
 May or may not be an intentional, as their name may also be derived from the Japanese for "bad breath".

 - Signature Move: Bad Breath, of course.